webcomponents/polyfills/packages/shadydom/src/patches/logicalQuerySelectorAll.md

 Candidates that do not match the next compound selector in the source cursor's complex selector are filtered out.
-Those that do match result in a new cursor being created with `position` set to the matching element and `index` decremented by one, but with the same `target`, `complexSelectorParts` as the source cursor.
+Those that do match result in a new cursor being created with `matchedElement` set to the matching element and `index` decremented by one, but with the same `target`, `complexSelectorParts` as the source cursor.
 Then, source cursors are each replaced by any new cursors created by their matching candidates.
 Specifically, all new cursors must maintain the